Home

 • "Whosoever toucheth the dead body of any man that is dead, and purifieth not himself, defileth the tabernacle of the LORD; and that soul shall be cut off from Israel: because the water of separation was not sprinkled upon him, he shall be unclean; his uncleanness is yet upon him."

-The same principle of being blotted out of the book for transgressions, because one was not washed in the spiritual water of separation.
-This symbolizes they weren't truly Spiritually cleansed.
+The same principle of being blotted out of the book for transgressions because one was not washed in the spiritual water of separation.
+This symbolizes they weren't truly spiritually cleansed.
 When someone is blotted out of the book, it is the same principle as saying he would be cut off from Israel.
-For the people of Israel were the official register of God's people in the external covenanted sense.
-Thus blotting out their name is the same as removing them from that body, or their being cut off from the congregation (exodus 12:19).
-It is a symbolic severing of the wicked from among the true children of God, because they didn't belong.
+Because the people of Israel were the official register of God's people in the external Covenanted sense.
+Thus blotting out their name is the same as removing them from that body or cutting them off from the congregation (Exodus 12:19).
+It is a symbolic severing of the wicked from among the true children of God, because they didn't belong among God's Covenanted people.

-To be cut off from the children of God and be separated from the Covenant of God, is the same principle as being blotted out from the Book of Life.
-For the Book of Life is a metaphor for God's external Covenant registry.
-In other words, just as the register of the nation Israel was, it is a symbolic public record of individual members of the covenant community of God.
-Thus, whosoever is part of the covenant community (congregation), has their name symbolically written in the Book of Life.
+To be cut off from the Children of God and be separated from the Covenant of God, is the same principle as being blotted out from the Book of Life.
+The Book of Life is a metaphor or figurative expression for God's Covenant registry.
+In other words, just as the the nation Israel was a register of those under the Covenant (representing life), the book is a symbolic scroll, a record of all the members of the Covenant community of God.
+Thus, whosoever is part of the Covenant community (congregation), has their name symbolically written in the Book of Life.

-Many Christians erroneously believe that everyone who was ever written in the Book of Life is saved.
-That is not the case.
-Since from God's word we know that names obviously can be blotted out of the Book of Life.
-And that some names were never in the Book of life.
-And since God clearly delineates the truth that salvation cannot be lost, we should realize that the book cannot be exclusive to God's Elect.
-That being the case, the only other Biblical, rational and logical conclusion, is that it is a list of all the congregation that represents the Kingdom.
-And the Bible plainly teaches that every person that is brought into the covenant kingdom, is not truly saved.
+Many Christians erroneously believe that everyone who was ever written in the Book of Life is saved, thus the question "how are names blotted out of the Book of Life?"
+But this is not the case.
+Since from God's Word we know that names obviously can be blotted out of the Book of Life, and that some names were never in the Book of Life, it is clear that this represents the Covenant congregation.
+God's Word also clearly illustrates that salvation is eternal and cannot be lost, thus we are brought to the conclusion that the book cannot possibly be exclusive to God's elect.
+This being the case, the only other Biblical, rational and logical conclusion is that it is a list of all the congregation that represents the Kingdom of life.
+Which would follow since the Bible plainly teaches that every person that is brought into the Covenant Kingdom, is not truly saved.

 1st Corinthians 3:11-13